Medicinal mushrooms and their health benefits

 Safety of mushroom and mushroom extracts

 There are no known side effects from eating normal amounts of mushrooms in our diet.
-Mushroom extracts are classed as dietary supplements.
+Mushroom extracts are classified dietary supplements.

 People who took mushrooms as supplements with their treatment, have not reported any serious concerns because of the product.